MalayNagda/Camera_model/README.md

 Camera calibration is used to find the intrinsic parameters i.e. f_x & f_y which are focal lengths of the camera and c_x & c_y which are optical centers of the camera.
 This is done for both the two cameras in the stereo system.
 The output of the task is a camera matrix with all the four parameter values (f_x, f_y, c_x and c_y) for each camera stored as .csv files- left_camera_intrinsics.csv and right_camera_intrinsics.csv in the 'parameters' folder.

 This task is perfromed on images (two views) of chessboard patterns taken at different orientations from the stereo camera system.
-To check the calibration results, we undistort the image of each view using their respective intrinsic camera matrix calculated.
-These results are as seen below-
+To check the calibration results, the image of each view is undistorted using their respective intrinsic camera matrix calculated.
+These resulting images are in the 'output' folder for 'task_1'-
 <p align="center">
   <img src="output/task_1/left_2.png">
 </p>